rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon/index.template.markdown

     ...
 $:END

+If we are concerned about the performance of the square root, we could write `inside` like this (equivalent to what we had before):

+$:output:python:
+class Balloon:

+    def inside(self, position):
+        return self.position.distance_squared_to(position) <= self.radius**2

+    ...
+$:END

+I think this reads a little worse, and we don't have performance issues yet.

 What usually happens when you extract a concept like the point is that it starts attracting new functionality.
 Suddenly, there is a logical place to implement something instead of spreading it across the code base.